 Read More:

-Overconfidence
+Overconfidence in Campaign

 One recurring criticism was the perception of overconfidence.
 Some leaders projected an image of guaranteed victory, which at times appeared dismissive of growing public grievances.
 This sense of inevitability may have alienated sections of the electorate who expected humility, dialogue, and acknowledgement of ground-level challenges.

-Exaggeration of achievements
+Exaggeration of Achievements

 Another factor that influenced voter perception was the frequent emphasis on government achievements, which critics argued were occasionally overstated.
 While progress was undeniable in several areas, constant repetition of success stories without adequately addressing unresolved issues—such as unemployment or inflation—created doubts about the authenticity of the narrative.